Interior Recital Hall

 How is the project being funded?

 The re-imagining of the Hop marks a new milestone in Dartmouth's decade-long, $190 million investment in its Arts District, and is also part of College's eight-year, more than $3 billion "The Call to Lead" campaign, which aims to dramatically expand experiential learning opportunities within Dartmouth's liberal arts educational model.
-The Hop Project is primarily funded through private philanthropy.
+The Hop Project is primarily funded through private philanthropy, with a lead donation of $25 million from Daryl and Steven Roth '62, Tuck '63.

 Who is the architect and how were they selected?